samfrost23/nd00333-capstone/README.md

 For the automated ML run, I setup the following:

 Limiting the experiment to a total duration of 1 hr to reduce the potential for session timeout.
-The primary metric that I used as an objective for the autoML run was weighted AUC, which is the area under the curve and i is the suggested metric for anomaly detection in the Azure documentation.
+The primary metric that I used as an objective for the autoML run was weighted AUC, which is the area under the curve and it is the suggested metric for anomaly detection in the Azure documentation.

+AutoML Settings:
+experiment_timeout_minutes - This defines how long experement will run in mins max_concurrent_iterations - The maximum number of iterations that would be executed in parallel. n_cross_validations - Number of cross validations to perform primary_metric - The metric that Automated Machine Learning will optimize for model selection

+AutoML Config:
+I have set the following for the AUtoML Config enable_early_stopping - Early termination if the score is not improving in the short term enable_onnx_compatible_models - to enable Onnx-compatitble models label_column_name - The column that will be predicted

 ### Results
 *TODO*: What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?